 Table 3-1 requires reporting faculty by discipline, irrespective of organizational structure.
 For example, a school with a Department of Accounting, Finance, and Information Systems should report those faculty within the disciplines identified by the school, according to what discipline (subject) they normally teach.
 In cases where a school's national regulator requires the school to combine certain disciplines for reporting purposes (e.g., accounting and finance), the school may do so for AACSB purposes, as well.
-This approach should be discussed with AACSB accreditation staff and the school's peer review team.
+Additionally, if the school offers an interdisciplinary business degree, it may combine the disciplines in which the degree is offered in their its reports, assuming the school does not offer individual degree programs in these areas are not offered.
+Theis school's approach to discipline reporting should be discussed with AACSB accreditation staff and the school's peer review team.
 Teams may request a more detailed breakdown if deemed necessary for the review.

 Disciplines are defined by the school in the context of their mission.
 Normally, the disciplines should align with the degree programs and/or majors or other areas where intellectual capital would be expected to be maintained, including concentrations and specialties.
 For example, a school offering a Master of Accountancy would normally be expected to identify accounting as a discipline.
 It is important to note, however, that not every degree program will require a unique discipline be identified.
-For example, the discipline of management may offer a multitude of degrees and/or majors (e.g., entrepreneurship, strategy, human resources, etc.) for which faculty could all be reported under the discipline of management.2
+For example, the discipline of management may offer a multitude of degrees and/or majors (e.g., entrepreneurship, strategy, human resources, etc.) for which faculty could all be reported under the discipline of management.